ASU Library One Search

 Philosophy of Law: A Very Short Introduction (Raymond Wacks, 2014)

-This small book, published by Oxford University Press, covers a range of topics from Natural Law to Critical Legal Theory at a high level to give the user a basic, foundational knowledge of these principles.
+This eBook, available through Oxford Academic, covers a range of topics from Natural Law to Critical Legal Theory at a high level to give the user a basic, foundational knowledge of these principles.

 The Philosophy of Punishment (Anthony Ellis, 2012)